 Institute Policy on Acceptable Use of Electronic Information Resources

 Caltech provides electronic information resources (including, but not limited to, computers, computer accounts and services, networks, software, electronic mail services, electronic information sources, video and voice services, servers, web pages, cellular phones and related services) to assist members of the Institute community in the pursuit of education and research.
 This policy, in conjunction with other applicable Caltech policies, sets forth the acceptable use of all electronic information resources owned or managed by Caltech, and describes the rights and responsibilities of the Institute and of faculty, staff, students, and other members of the Institute community with respect to the use of these resources.

 Electronic information resources provided by Caltech are intended to be used to carry out the legitimate business of the Institute, although some incidental personal use is permitted.
 Faculty, staff, students, and other members of the Institute community (“users”) who use Caltech’s electronic information resources should be guided by the Caltech Code of Conduct.
-Users assume responsibility for the appropriate use of the Institute's electronic information resources and agree to comply with all relevant Institute policies and all applicable local, state, and federal laws.
-Examples of inappropriate or unauthorized use of the Institute's electronic information resources include:
+Users assume responsibility for the appropriate use of the Institute’s electronic information resources and agree to comply with all relevant Institute policies and all applicable local, state, and federal laws.
+Examples of inappropriate or unauthorized use of the Institute’s electronic information resources include:

 - sending a communication or using electronic information resources, including web pages, that Illegally discriminate against, harass, defame, or threaten individuals or organizations;

 - engaging in illegal conduct or conduct that violates Institute policy;